 Getting started -- You can start your plant in a pot about 5-6 inches (13-15 cm) wide.

 Soil -- It prefers fast draining soil.
-I use a mix of about 2 parts coco fiber to 3 parts perlite.
-An alternate mix is 3 parts quality potting soil to 2 parts perlite or coarse horticultural sand.
+A typical mix is 3 parts quality potting soil to 2 parts perlite or coarse horticultural sand.
+An alternate mix is 2 parts coco fiber to 3 parts perlite, with some granular fertilizer mixed in.
 In wet-winter areas, use extra perlite or sand.

 The first month after repotting, make sure the original soil ball stays moist (not just the new soil).